Seanna's Kitchen

 Simple pan gravy being poured into a white gravy boat through a fine mesh strainer.

 1. Serve.
-Serve the it warm.
+Serve it warm.
 We recommend serving it in a microwave-safe container like this gravy boat, so that you can reheat it, if necessary.

 Gravy being poured onto mashed potatoes from a gravy boat.